richardbishop/LoadRunnerSamples/README.md

 SplitString           - Allows a string to be split into two, creates left and right strings after x characters

 SpliStringIntoPairs   - Demonstrates splitting string e.g. ABCDEF into pairs AB CD EF etc.

+TimeExclusion         - Sample script showing how a script can be deliberately paused to prevent execution at a particular time